 If your frosting isn’t black yet, give it more time to deepen in color.
 To speed up the process, heat small amounts in the microwave – that will make it so much darker!

-Using this Homemade Frosting Recipe
+Using this Homemade Black Frosting

 - Prep Time: 5 minutes